BenjaminMesic/HbbAnalysis/readme.md

-If you just got the Hbb code:

-  5. source setup_environment.sh

-  6. In install.py set path for samples and analysis name
-    samples_directory   = '/STORE/Hbb/2016_08_VHBBHeppyV21'
-    analysis_name     = 'Wlv'

-     python install.py

-Else just:
-  5. source setup_environment.sh

-Note:
-- If DAS needed: voms-proxy-init --voms cms --valid 168:00

 # Hbb tool

-Tool developed and used for my analysis/disertation in WHbb channel (boosted toplogy).
+Tool developed and used for my analysis/disertation in WHbb channel (boosted topology).
-These instructions will get you a copy of the project up and running on your machine.
+Following instructions will get you a copy of the project up and running on your machine.

-## Getting Started

 Features:
 * Copying data/ntuples from any location on the grid and preserving their directory structure while being copied.
 Option to check if some files are missing in original location by doing binary search.